 Weims are intelligent, friendly, affectionate and active dogs who love people and children.
-Most Weim owners will tell you their dogs love to give standing hugs and typically take over the bed for sleeping if given the chance.
+Most Weim lovers will tell you their dogs love to give standing hugs and typically take over the bed for sleeping.

-They are protective and loyal, and can be fearless at times.
+Protective and loyal, these dogs seem fearless.
 They are great watchdogs, but some may bark excessively and need additional training.

 Weims are easy to train, learn quickly and have an innate desire to please.
-Since they are active dogs, proper training is always recommended.
-If left untrained, they’ll think they’re the pack leader and make future training difficult.
+Since they are active dogs, give them proper training; if left untrained, they’ll think they’re the pack leader and make future training difficult.

 Never use physical force or reprimands to discipline a Weim — they’ll remember it and go out of their way to avoid you or ignore commands and training.
 Instead, use positive reinforcement.

-They are large enough to knock over small children and should be supervised when around them or small prey animals.
+They are large enough to knock over small children, so supervise these dogs when they’re around kids or small prey animals.

-They are great with children and also work as therapy dogs for the young and elderly — just make sure you’re supervising in case, due to their size, these dogs inadvertently knock someone over.
+Beyond that, they’re great with children and also work as therapy dogs for the young and elderly — just make sure you’re supervising in case they inadvertently knock someone over.
 Their tracking abilities are excellent for specific jobs, such as detecting pests.